 Kino MacGregor visited Ashtanga Yoga Richmond for the fourth time in early April 2011 and brought a wealth of knowledge to the growing Ashtanga Kula in Central Virginia.
 Friday night, Kino led the class through the Ashtanga Primary Series and claimed that "For those of you who know me, I talk a great deal, so tonight we will practice."

 Recorded April 9, 2011, at Elise's own California Yoga Center, in Mountain View, CA. In this opening session of the weekend workshop, Elise discusses the anatomy and physiology of scoliosis, types and causes of scoliosis as well as the physical and psychological effects of scoliosis.
 In addition, she identifies the different patterns of scoliosis and also for those attending, she identifies their pattern.
 Elise's upcoming training is at the Satchidananda Yoga Ashram in Buckingham, Virginia March 21 - 25, 2012.
-Recordings will be available on iHanuman.com later in 2012.
+Recordings are available in the iHanuman Download Store.
 Enjoy this sample of Elise' story and teachings.

 This month our featured offering is part of a series of discussions offered by Senior Iyengar Yoga Teacher, John Schumacher.
 Each quarter John hosts a free discussion at his Unity Woods Yoga Center in Bethesda, Maryland.
 This month the topic of discussion is the prevalence of Yoga Teacher Trainings and how to navigate these potentially murky waters.
 John references his own journey to become a teacher as well as a rather egregious example of a 5 hour workshop he came across which claimed to teach you everything there is to know about yoga and yoga therapy.
 John's examples remind us of how precious this gift of yoga is as it offers us an avenue for self-discovery.